 A bit more understated than many rich purple flower colors, lavender is a color that evokes beauty and elegance.
 This graceful color is perfect for adding a touch of sophistication to an arrangement.
 This flower color can also have an association with youth and refinement.
 Its subtle vibe is right at home in a classic arrangement and can add a charming, tasteful touch to a more modern bouquet.
-The Tallulah is a gorgeous example for Valentine’s Day, with a charming look that incorporates lavender roses and pink roses with textured pampas.
+The Bennet is a gorgeous example for Valentine’s Day, with a charming look that incorporates charming spray roses and calla lilies.

 Maybe you and your significant other aren’t keen on gushing about how pure and true your love is - why not just say it with flowers?
-Since white is neutral, arrangements like the striking dried Aspen also make great friendship bouquets on Valentine’s Day.
+Since white is neutral, arrangements like the striking dried The Tutu also make great friendship bouquets on Valentine’s Day.

 Unforgettable red - what would Valentine’s Day flowers be without you?
 One of the most celebrated of all Valentine’s Day flower color meanings, red is often remembered for its association with love, romance, and passion.
 Maybe a classic arrangement, like the luxe red roses in The Valentine, will catch his or her eye.
 Consider variations, such as cherry red scabiosa and ranunculus, as bold main elements for an eye-catching bouquet, or take the subtle route and choose an option with red roses or other flowers as accents.
 Looking for some lesser-known meanings of the color red for your Valentine flowers?
 Consider that it can symbolize courage and respect, too. sending an all-dried bouquet like The Suri.
 Dried bouquets for Valentine's Day, especially red ones, are a great way to express you long-lasting love.